MCD polls: BJP chief Nadda, Union ministers to take part in road shows on Sunday | Politics

 - India

-Top BJP leaders including its chief JP Nadda, Union ministers and chief ministers of party-ruled states will take part in 14 road shows planned across the city ahead of the Municipal Corporation of Delhi elections, a party statement said.
-The leaders who will attend the road shows include Haryana Chief Minister Manohar Lal Khattar, his Assam counterpart Himanta Biswa Sarma, Himachal Pradesh CM Jairam Thakur and Pushkar Singh Dhami of Uttarakhand, it said.
+BJP chief JP Nadda, Union ministers and chief ministers of party-ruled states will take part in 14 road shows in the city on Sunday ahead of the Municipal Corporation of Delhi elections.
+The leaders who will attend the road shows include Haryana Chief Minister Manohar Lal Khattar, his Assam counterpart Himanta Biswa Sarma, Himachal Pradesh CM Jairam Thakur and Pushkar Singh Dhami of Uttarakhand, a party statement said.

 The voting for the 250 wards of the MCD polls will be held on December 4 and counting of votes will be held on December 7.